-Expert in Advertising, Branding, Trademarks, Publicity Rights, Media, and Advertising Industry Customs and Practices
+Expert in Advertising, Branding, Trademarks, Publicity Rights, Media, and Advertising Industry Customs and Practice

 Earlier, he served as EVP/Executive Creative Director at three of America’s largest advertising agencies (Ogilvy, Bozell and BBDO), as President of two of the nation’s best independently-owned agencies (Asher/Gould and Wong Doody), and as President/CEO of the principal U.S. unit of the world’s largest media planning and buying shop (Initiative Worldwide).
 A long-time member of the Board of Directors of the American Association of Advertising Agencies, he also served as Vice Chairman of the Western Region of the AAAA and Vice President of the Los Angeles Advertising Agency Association.

 Expert was the creative mind behind “Don’t Leave Home Without It” for American Express, “Bullish on America” (Merrill Lynch), “Something Special in the Air” (American Airlines), “Not made in ‘Nooo Yawk Ciddy” (Pace Picante), “The Shell Answer Man” and many other award winning advertising campaigns for such clients as IBM, Hershey’s, Baskin-Robbins, Coldwell Banker, Sizzler, Suzuki, Pabst, Sanyo, Mattel, Greyhound and Post.
 He is particularly proud of the very successful tobacco-use prevention campaign he created and directed for the California Department of Health Services which became the prototype for virtually every anti-tobacco campaign in the world.
-At Initiative Media, he supervised more than $10 billion in annual media planning and buying for more than 500 clients including Disney, Electronic Arts, Carl’s Jr., Taco Bell, Albertson’s, Acura, Bally’s Health & Fitness, Six Flags, America Online, the United States Navy and Yahoo!
+At Initiative Media, where he served as President/CEO of the firm’s principal U.S. operation, he supervised more than $10 billion in annual media planning and buying for more than 500 clients including Disney, Electronic Arts, Carl’s Jr., Taco Bell, Albertson’s, Acura, Bally’s Health & Fitness, Six Flags, America Online, the United States Navy and Yahoo!

 Expert has appeared frequently on television and radio and has been interviewed by The New York Times, The Wall Street Journal, The New Yorker and many other newspapers and magazines on subjects relating to advertising and media.
 He has taught advertising at Pepperdine University and UCLA Extension, and has guest lectured at the UCLA Anderson School of Management, UCLA Fielding School of Public Health, USC, California State University Northridge, California State University San Diego, California State University San Francisco, Rice University, the University of Houston, the University of Texas, the Thunderbird School of Management, NYU, Stanford and the University of Hawaii.

 Understanding consumer purchasing behavior is at the heart of his experience and expertise.
-Having headed-up major national and international advertising accounts in nearly every product category, his knowledge of consumer purchasing behavior is based on a combination of qualitative research (in which consumers are interviewed on their likes/dislikes, etc. towards various products and services in retail environments), primary and secondary quantitative research (including MRI, Simmons, Scarborough studies), first-hand observation, and via sales results documentation.
+Having headed-up major national and international advertising accounts in nearly every product category, his knowledge of consumer purchasing behavior is based on a combination of qualitative research (in which consumers are interviewed on their likes/dislikes, etc. towards various products and services in retail environments), primary and secondary quantitative research, first-hand observation and via sales results documentation.

 Expert may consult nationally and internationally, and is also local to the following cities: Los Angeles, California - Long Beach, California - Santa Ana, California - Anaheim, California - Riverside, California - Bakersfield, California - Glendale, California - Huntington Beach, California - San Bernardino, California - Oxnard, California